gracehikes/gracehikes.github.io/README.md

 ## [Project 3: Support Vector Clustering and Classification of 60,000 Dating Essays](https://github.com/PlayingNumbers/ds_salary_proj)
-* I used Support Vector Machine (SVM) clustering to identify classifications in the dating essays.
+* I used Support Vector Machine (SVM) clustering tool to identify classifications in the dating essays' 512-dimensional embeddings generated from Google’s Universal Sentence Encoder module.
+Text analyses on what people write in their dating profile self-summaries may help uncover similarities or differences for different features like gender, age group, socio-economic status, etc.
-* We applied the SVC classification tool to the 512-dimensional embeddings generated from Google’s Universal Sentence Encoder module.
-The classification heat maps and accuracy metrics indicated that the embeddings were somewhat predictive of the gender of the dating app user who wrote the essay.
+* The classification heat maps and accuracy metrics indicated that the embeddings were somewhat predictive of the gender of the dating app user who wrote the essay.
 Gender prediction accuracy of 65%.
 Similar explorations by age group did not show classifications of good accuracies other than for those in their 20s.

 ## [Project 4: Sentiment Analysis of 60,000 Dating Essays](https://github.com/PlayingNumbers/ds_salary_proj)